What TD pros are doing now

 Give the learner feedback on their answers.

 Variations of this structure has been used thousands of times by instructional designers who have adopted Instructional Story Design, with incredible success.
 Hearkening back to my former post on Humanized Learning, this structure respects the learner's abilities to observe the story, critically think about what just happened, solve a problem and receive instruction.
 (Notice that the instruction--feedback--happens at the very end!)

 Story Design builds in the humanizing abilities of the learner to intellectually and emotionally solve problems.

 Want to get some hands-on practice doing this?

 You are in the right place!
-Register for the Instructional Story Design workshop and practice the method of instruction that is making the human connection!
+Register for the Instructional Story Design Experience and practice the method of instruction that is making the human connection!